lino-framework/book/docs/specs/printing.rst

     - generate a single temporary pdf file which is a merge of these individual cached printable docs

+    Database fields:

     .. attribute:: build_time

         Timestamp of the built target file.
 Contains `None` if no build hasn't been called yet.

+    Actions:

+    .. attribute:: do_print

+        The action used to print this object.
+        This is an instance of
+        :class:`DirectPrintAction` or :class:`CachedPrintAction` by
+        default.
+And if :mod:`lino_xl.lib.excerpts` is installed,
+        then :func:`set_excerpts_actions
+        <lino_xl.lib.excerpts.set_excerpts_actions>` possibly replaces
+        :attr:`do_print` by a
+        :class:`lino_xl.lib.excerpts.CreateExcerpt` instance.

+    .. attribute:: edit_template

 .. class:: TypedPrintable

     A :class:`CachedPrintable` that uses a "Type" for deciding which